ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 In case of failed verification of the PoP evidence, the joining node MUST stop processing the Join Response and MAY send a new Join Request to the Group Manager (see {{ssec-join-req-sending}}).

 In case of successful verification of the PoP evidence, the joining node uses the information received in the Join Response to set up the Group OSCORE Security Context, as described in {{Section 2 of I-D.ietf-core-oscore-groupcomm}}.
+In particular, the following applies.

+If the following parameters were not included in the 'key' parameter of the Join Response, the joining node performs the following actions.

+* Absent the 'gp_enc_alg' parameter, the parameter Group Encryption Algorithm in the Common Context of the Group OSCORE Security Context is not set.

+* Absent the 'sign_alg' parameter, the parameter Signature Algorithm in the Common Context of the Group OSCORE Security Context is not set.

+* Absent the 'alg' parameter, the parameter AEAD Algorithm in the Security Context of the Group OSCORE Security Context is not set.

+* Absent the 'ecdh_alg' parameter, the parameter Pairwise Key Agreement Algorithm in the Common Context of the Group OSCORE Security Context is not set.

-If the following parameters were not included in the 'key' parameter of the Join Response, the joining node considers the default values specified below, consistently with {{Section 3.2 of RFC8613}}.
+If the following parameters were not included in the 'key' parameter of the Join Response, considers the default values specified below, consistently with {{Section 3.2 of RFC8613}}.

 * Absent the 'hkdf' parameter, the joining node considers HKDF SHA-256 as HKDF Algorithm to use in the OSCORE group.